sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 admin@sonic:~$ config vlan-interface add <KEY> ...
 ```

-__4. For every `leaf-list` element will be generated dedicated `add/del/update` commands, also the user can use a comma-separated list when creating a new list element in order to fill `leaf-list`.
+__4. For every `leaf-list` element will be generated dedicated `add/del/update` commands, also the user can use a comma-separated list when creating a new list element to fill `leaf-list`.
 Also will be added dedicated command `clear` to delete all the elements from `leaf-list`:__

-For instanse let's take a PART of existing [sonic-vlan.yang](https://github.com/Azure/sonic-buildimage/blob/master/src/sonic-yang-models/yang-models/sonic-vlan.yang)
+For instance let's take a PART of existing [sonic-vlan.yang](https://github.com/Azure/sonic-buildimage/blob/master/src/sonic-yang-models/yang-models/sonic-vlan.yang)

 ###### sonic-vlan YANG model
 ```yang